Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 6. Watch incredible films and TV shows

-Even if you don’t know a single word in French, you can enjoy renowned TV series to learn French.
+Even if you don’t know a single word in French, you can enjoy the renowned TV series to learn French.
 Lupin, Emily in Paris, Family Business, Dix pour cent, M’entends-Tu?, L’Agence, Chef’s Table: France, The Hookup Plan, Drôle, and many more.

 Also, you do not need to speak French to enjoy exciting football matches.
-In the Ligue, you can watch matches between Paris Saint-Germain, Monaco, Lille, Nice, etc..
-Maybe an exhilarating soccer match is unfolding in Algeria or Senegal.
+In the Ligue, you can watch matches between Paris Saint-Germain, Monaco, Lille, Nice, etc. Maybe an exhilarating soccer match is unfolding in Algeria or Senegal.

 Imagine desiring an outstanding TV show or French film for learners from France, Canada, Congo, Morocco, or Belgium.